 Spread of the adelgid is by transport of the mobile crawler stage by wind, animals, or people to new areas, or via movement of infested plants (Ragenovich and Mitchell, 2006; Kohler 2016)

-The greatest mortality has been in the southern Appalachians where balsam woolly adelgid kills mature specimens of Fraser fir (A. fraseri).
-Regeneration has been robust, but no one knows whether the trees will become vulnerable to the adelgid when they mature.
+The greatest mortality has been in the southern Appalachians where balsam woolly adelgid kills mature specimens of two narrowly endemic taxa, Fraser fir (A. fraseri) and A. balsamea phanerolepis.

 According to the analysis carried out under the USDA Forest Service CAPTURE program (Conservation Assessment and Prioritization of Forest Trees Under Risk of Extirpation) (Potter et al. 2019), Fraser fir is one of six North American tree species that face severe pest threats and are highly sensitive to the relevant pest, but also have a high capacity to adapt.
 The project urges immediate conservation and the facilitation of resistance through breeding.

 BWA is also killing balsam fir (Adelges balsamea) in the Northeastern U.S. and Canada.
 In 2017, USDA Forest Service aerial surveys detected mortality on 2,680 ha in the Northeastern U.S. (Potter and Conkling 2018).